penthium2/zone-updater/README.md

 # zone-updater
-éditeur de fichier zone DNS même dynamique
+DNS zone file editor even dynamic

-ce petit script fait :
+this little script does :

-freeze la zone
+freeze the zone

-injecte et supprime le jnl des mise à jour dynamique
+injects and removes the jnl of dynamic updates

-auto incrémente le serial number de la zone
+auto increment the serial number of the zone

-lance vi pour modifier la zone
+launch vi to modify the zone

-vérifie la zone
+check the zone

-libère la zone pour les futur mise à jours dynamiques.
+releases the zone for future dynamic updates.

 usage : ```zone-updater.sh -z ZONE -f ZONE_FILE```